- Places to Explore

 Sushi—slices of raw fish or shellfish on hand-formed portions of vinegared rice, with a dab of wasabi for zest—is probably the most well-known Japanese dish in the Western world.
 The best sushi restaurants in Tokyo send buyers early every morning to the Central Wholesale Market in Tsukiji for the freshest ingredients: maguro (tuna), hamachi (yellowtail), tako (octopus), ika (squid), ikura (salmon roe), uni (sea urchin), ebi (shrimp), and anago (conger eel).

-Sushi's cousin sashimi consists of fresh, thinly sliced seafood served with soy sauce, wasabi paste, ginger root, and a simple garnish like shredded daikon.
+Sushi's cousin sashimi consists of fresh, thinly sliced seafood served with soy sauce, wasabi paste, and a simple garnish like shredded daikon or fresh shiso leaves.
 Though most seafood is served raw, some sashimi ingredients, like octopus, may be cooked.
-Less common ingredients are vegetarian items such as yuba (bean-curd skin) and raw red meats such as beef or even horse.
+Less common ingredients are vegetarian items such as cucumbers.

 Sukiyaki is a popular beef dish that is sautéed with vegetables in an iron skillet at the table.
 The tenderness of the beef is the determining factor here, and many of the best sukiyaki houses also run their own butcher shops so that they can control the quality of the beef they serve—the Japanese are justifiably proud of their notorious beer-fed and hand-massaged beef.